Arneaj/SSE_Groupwork/README.md

 Have a GM page with all the info and a player page with only the player's info ?

----

-Maybe at some point AI chatbot for "generate a quest" or "generate a monster interaction" or something
+(Maybe at some point AI chatbot for "generate a quest" or "generate a monster interaction" or something)